×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Dunedin involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared house, a studio apartment, or a family home.
 Next, you should research the different areas of Dunedin to find a neighborhood that suits your lifestyle and needs.
 Some popular areas include the city center, North Dunedin, and South Dunedin.
 Consider factors such as proximity to work or school, access to public transportation, and the presence of amenities like shops and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find rental listings, such as Trade Me Property, realestate.co.nz, and nzflatmates.
 These websites allow you to filter results based on your preferences, and you can contact landlords or property managers directly to arrange viewings.
 In addition to online listings, you might also want to consider engaging a real estate agent.
 They can help you navigate the rental market, arrange viewings, and negotiate lease terms on your behalf.
 When you find a place you like, you'll typically need to fill out an application and provide references.
 If your application is accepted, you'll then sign a lease agreement and pay a bond, which is usually equivalent to four weeks' rent.
-Finally, before moving in, it's a good idea to do a thorough inspection of the property and take photos of any existing damage to ensure you're not held responsible for it when you move out," replied a member in Dunedin.
+Finally, before moving in, it's a good idea to do a thorough inspection of the property and take photos of any existing damage to ensure you're not held responsible for it when you move out," remarked one expat who made the move to Dunedin.

 AGS Worldwide Movers